Enalean/tuleap-documentation-en/languages/en/installation-guide/step-by-step/install-plugins.rst

 Deprecated plugins
 -------------------

-Those plugins are not compatible with RHEL/CentOS 7

 Those plugins should not be installed and only kept for legacy reasons.
-They will be removed
+They will be removed:

 * tracker_encryption